 To discuss the possibility of Couple’s Counseling, please schedule an Initial Consultation appointment.
 It is requested that both members of the couple complete paperwork and that the couple attend the Initial Consultation appointment together.

-The Language Institute now offers English programs specifically for the spouses of international students.
-The fee is $100 per course.
-For information about current classes, please see the English Language Institute website.
+The Language Institute offers English 3- and 6-week short courses at a discounted rate of $110 per course for the spouses of international students.
+For information about current classes, please see the Language Institute website.

 ENGLISH LANGUAGE RESOURCES IN THE COMMUNITY